Whānau Friendly Space (Host) FAQs

 What support will I receive to become a Whānau Friendly Space?

 We want to make it as easy as possible to create He Wāhi Haumaru whānau friendly spaces, we’re here to support you.
-On our website, you’ll find:
+We have adopted a tuakana-teina model to ensure ongoing support from local health promoters who will take on the tuakana role.
+Additionally, on our website, you’ll find:

 1. Resources and guides on creating breastfeeding friendly spaces.